xemu-project/xemu-website/docs/docs/download.md

 [Download for :fontawesome-brands-apple: macOS](https://github.com/mborgerson/xemu/releases/latest/download/xemu-macos-universal-release.zip){ .md-button .md-button--secondary }

-!!! check ":fontawesome-brands-apple: Apple M1 Compatibility Note"
+!!! check ":fontawesome-brands-apple: Apple Silicon Compatibility Note"

-	This download is a "Universal" binary, and will work on both Intel x86-64 and the new Apple M1-based Macs.
+	This download is a "Universal" binary, and will work on both Intel x86-64 and the new Apple silicon (M1) Mac computers.

 ### Install Manually